tailhook/lithos/docs/config.rst

         - 10.64.0.10
         - 10.64.0.11

-And sometimes containers allow to customize their config with :ref:`variables`:
+And sometimes containers allow to customize their config with :ref:`variables <container_variables>`:

 .. code-block:: yaml